Microsoft's latest black gaming box packs some incredible features and some forgettable ones too.

-The bungled decisions (which Microsoft later backpedalled on) to have the Xbox One require an internet connection every 24 hours and not allow users to sell their pre-owned games meant that the console lived in a sort of no-mans-land in the crucial lead-up to its launch.
+The bungled decisions (which Microsoft later back-pedalled on) to have the Xbox One require an Internet connection every 24 hours and not allow users to sell their pre-owned games meant the console lived in a sort of no-mans-land in the crucial lead-up to its launch.

 Talk tech to me

-If you're not a hardcore gamer or tech nerd you may not understand these figures, so just know that the Xbox One is more than ready to tackle the majority of next generation games.
+- If you're not a hardcore gamer or tech nerd you may not understand these figures, so just know the Xbox One is more than ready to tackle the majority of next-generation games.

-It'll be slower than the PS4 in some games—Extreme Tech reported Sony's GPU has 50 per cent more power than the Xbox One and it has DDR3 RAM as opposed to the Sony's GDDR5 RAM—but Microsoft might not have had blistering speed in their sights when they built this latest black box anyway.
+- It'll be slower than the PS4 in some games.
+Extreme Tech reported Sony's GPU has 50% more power than the Xbox One and it has DDR3 RAM as opposed to the Sony's GDDR5 RAM.
+Microsoft might not have had blistering speed in its sights when it built this latest black box anyway.

-Microsoft is embracing entertainment evolution and the fact that the Kinect 2.0 thoroughly tramples PS4's Eye camera is only one of the indications of this.
+- Microsoft is embracing entertainment evolution and the fact the Kinect 2.0 thoroughly tramples PS4's Eye camera is only one of the indications of this.

 I spy with my 1080p eye